panglesd/slipshow/docs/quick-start.rst

 * You want to start right away and you will have access to internet when displaying your slips.
 Then, you should go for the CDN (Content Delivery Network) solution, where you do not have to download anything, the library will just have to be linked in the file.
 * You want to have everything local to be able to work or show your slips without internet access, but you want to keep it simple.
 In this case, you should just download the archive containing all you need.
 * You want to have everything local and include your own javascript libraries, or use some advanced features (that will be added later).
-In this case you should go for the ``npm`` or ``github`` install (not yet implemented).
+In this case you should go for the ``npm`` install.

 ..
    In case you want simplicity and have an access to internet, you should choose the CDN option and start reading the :ref:`tutorial`.
 If you want to work with everything local, you have several options: either download the library, use github or use npm.

-.. todo:: I will need to prepare slip for local use before writing those parts!

 ..
    You can also install slip-js it using npm.